microsoftgraph/msgraph-sdk-powershell/src/Analytics/Analytics/docs/v1.0/Update-MgUserInsight.md

 ```

 ### -Used
-Calculated relationship identifying documents viewed and modified by a user.
+Calculated relationship identifying the latest documents viewed or modified by a user, including OneDrive for Business and SharePoint documents, ranked by recency of use.
-Includes documents the user used in OneDrive for Business, SharePoint, opened as email attachments, and as link attachments from sources like Box, DropBox and Google Drive.
 To construct, see NOTES section for USED properties and create a hash table.

 ```yaml